College Level Examination Program: Test availability

 The test is offered by the College Board.
 Approximately 2,900 colleges and universities will grant college credits for each test.
 Both U.S. and international schools grant CLEP credit.
 Most of the tests are 90 minutes long.
-They currently cost $89 each.
+As of 2023, they cost $90 each; they will cost $93 in the 2023–2024 school year.
 The tests are free to U.S. military service members and some veterans.
 There is an additional fee of $10 for the optional essay portion of some of the exams.
 Each test usually corresponds to a one or two semester introductory course on the topic, though the Spanish, French, and German Language exams can be used to earn up to 12 credits.

 CLEP exams are offered at testing centers on over 1,500 college and university campuses, many military installations, and at home with remote proctoring.
 Most centers charge an administrative or registration fee per student or per test.
 Fees usually range from $15–40, though they vary among test centers.
 Exams are administered on a computer in a lab style setting.
 Final results are available immediately after completing the exam.

 CLEP tests are primarily multiple-choice exams (though some include fill-in or ordering questions, and one College Composition exam has an essay section) which are scored on a scale from 20 to 80.
 The majority of schools grant credit for a score of 50 or higher, but passing scores are determined by the individual schools and may vary.
 The schools are responsible for awarding the number of credits you would receive for each test.
 The scores in the table below are endorsed by the American Council on Education as recommended credit-granting scores for each of the exams.
 On foreign language tests, the score will determine the number of credit granted.
 For example, one university may grant 8 credits for a score of 50, 12 credits for a score of 62 and 18 credits for a score of 73.